Fueling Stem Cell Power: The Role of Nutrients in Regeneration and Repair

 • Resveratrol: Found in grapes and berries, resveratrol activates the SIRT1 pathway, which is associated with longevity.
 This activation can enhance stem cell self-renewal, proliferation, and differentiation—particularly in mesenchymal stem cells (MSCs)—thereby supporting tissue repair and collagen synthesis.

-• Curcumin: This compound modulates inflammatory pathways (such as NF-κB), which can directly promote MSC proliferation and differentiation while also protecting them from inflammatory damage.
+• Curcumin: This compound modulates inflammatory pathways which can directly promote MSC proliferation and differentiation while also protecting them from inflammatory damage.

 Nutrients That Provide Indirect but Essential Support